 Affected: IC 8-1.5-3-8.1; IC 8-1.5-3-8.3

 Sec.
-5. (a) An electric utility seeking to securitize costs for retired electric utility assets shall file its petition and its case-in-chief on the same day.
+5. (a) An electric utility seeking to securitize costs for retired electric utility generation assets shall file its petition and its case-in-chief on the same day.
 The 240 day timeline in IC 8-1-40.5-10(b) does not start until the case-in-chief is filed.

 (b) The electric utility’s petition shall contain, at a minimum, the following:

-(1) The amount and terms of the proposed securitization.
+(1) The best estimate of the amount and terms of the proposed securitization.

-(2) Proposed term in years of the securitization bonds.
+(2) The best estimate of the proposed term in years of the securitization bonds.

-(3) Total jurisdictional rate base at time synchronized with qualified costs at time of bond issuance.
+(3) The best estimate of the total jurisdictional rate base at time synchronized with the best estimate of qualified costs at time of bond issuance.

 (4) An executive summary of the request